oneeve8/kobble-data/content/Information.md

 I. Spherical or flat?
 II.
 Spinning or stationary?
 III.
+Heliocentric or Geocentric?
-III.
+IV.
 Has distant celestials or close celestials?
-IV.
-Is open or enclosed?
+V. Is open or enclosed?
 V. Is infinite or limited?
 VI.
 Is created by an intelligence or is a cosmic accident?
 VII.
 And we are trying to prove which of the various possible models is correct.